Sludge Treatment in Wastewater: Enhancing Efficiency and Reducing Environmental Impact

 Primary Settling Tanks

-• Flow rate: Optimized to reduce turbulence and enhance settlement.
+• Flow rate: Controlled to minimize turbulence

 Secondary Sludge Treatment